- About CRT Japan

 Since the program launched in 2012, we have received positive comments from many CSR initiative organizations, both domestic and overseas including the UN organizations, who commented that “this initiative in Japan; where cultural, religious and linguistic backgrounds are different from the Western society, discussing business and human rights issues and looking to form a consensus is potentially influential, not only to Japan and Asia but also to the whole world.”
 Many also commented their expectations for the future development of this initiative.
 We have presented our initiative at “Business and Human Rights Conference in Tokyo” organized by CRT Japan, and “Forum on Business and Human Rights” hosted by the United Nations High Commissioner for Human Rights, and received positive comments on it.

-The 2018 workshops will scale up to Thailand, Myanmar, Malaysia, Indonesia and Japan.
-The workshops in Thailand, Myanmar, Malaysia and Indonesia will conduct dialogues with local companies and organizations and take field trips to deepen understanding of human rights issues specific to the local contexts.
-The participation fee does not apply to local companies.
-The workshop in Japan will discuss a wide range of human rights issues among multi-stakeholders to identify sector specific human rights issues.
+The 2018 workshops scaled up to Thailand, Myanmar, Malaysia, Indonesia and Japan.
+The workshops in Thailand, Myanmar, Malaysia and Indonesia conducted dialogues with local companies and organizations and take field trips to deepen understanding of human rights issues specific to the local contexts.
+The workshop in Japan discussed a wide range of human rights issues among multi-stakeholders to identify sector specific human rights issues.